kev2block/DiscordBot/README.md

     - Also, replace "@name" with your YouTube handle.

 Once all configurations are complete, run the `"main.py"` script.
 For further assistance, reach out for support on [discord](https://discord.gg/4xwf8F46Pd).

+You can see some of the functions of the discord bot on [youtube](https://www.youtube.com/watch?v=uuJgP5pmUHk).